skylarshaffer/skylarshaffer/README.md

 I am happiest when my focus is shifting as frequently as possible.
 When I am not coding, I am sorting LEGO or finding API vulnerabilities.
 My unrealistic goal is to create the definitive, perfect LEGO part classification system.

+## :file_folder: Portfolio

+- [brickinfo](https://github.com/skylarshaffer/brickinfo): A Chrome Extension that injects advanced pricing information for LEGO bricks when browsing LEGO shopping websites.
+- [alterplates](https://github.com/skylarshaffer/alterplates): A front-end application for generating vanity license plate suggestions.
+This was a bootcamp project and is not being maintained.

 ## :computer: RN

 I’m currently working on: